“We know that we are children of God, and that the whole world is under the control of the evil one.” (1 John 5:19)

-Today is the day for everyone to pause and remember the millions whose lives have been taken from them or changed beyond recognition.
+This is a day for everyone to pause and remember the millions whose lives have been taken from them or changed beyond recognition.

-This includes not only the victims of the Holocaust and Nazi persecution, but the subsequent genocides in Cambodia, Rwanda, Bosnia, and Darfur.
+This includes not only the victims of the Holocaust and Nazi persecution, but the subsequent genocides in Cambodia, Rwanda, Bosnia, Darfur, Myanmar and other countries.
 It is a day both to honor the survivors of these catastrophes and to learn from what they experienced to better inform our own lives today.

 This is a day for learning the lessons of the past and for realizing that genocide does not just happen; it is the result of a process that occurs over time when growing racism, discrimination, and hatred are left unchallenged and unchecked.